 HS SPPO will also verify IRB protocols and IACUC protocols, if needed, at time of progress report submission.

 Non-SNAP eligible progress reports are due 60 days prior to the start of the next budget period.
-FCOI disclosures must also be submitted to the Conflict of Interest Office.
+FCOI disclosures must be processed in the COI Module of Kuali Research.